Tuesday, January 20, 2026

 Plus, CNN's Gulf War coverage, with apologies to Cinderella, served as the glass slipper being used by Arab television princesses to marry the charming Western TV princes.

-Besides, CNN's coverage of the Gulf War, with apologies to one of Aesop's Fables, also forced the Arab tortoise to catch up with (and win over) the fast-paced Western hare.
+Besides, CNN's coverage of the Gulf War, with apologies to one of Aesop's Fables, also forced the Arab tortoise to catch up with the fast-paced Western hare.

-By the 1990's, Icelandic television had similar high production values to the Hungarian one.
+By the 1990's, Icelandic television had similar values to Hungary in graphics and visuals.

-Syn TV (formerly known as Stod 2) is the channel changing Icelandic television presentation.
+Stöð 2/Syn TV is the channel changing Icelandic television presentation.

-Until the 1990's decade, with apologies to one of Aesop's Fables, Icelandic television was a slow-paced television tortoise in graphics and visuals for a capitalist nation.
+From 1966 to 1986, with apologies to one of Aesop's Fables, Sjónvarpið was an unusually slow-paced television tortoise in graphics and visuals for a capitalist nation.

-Conversely, since 1957, with apologies to one of Aesop's Fables, Hungarian television was a fast-paced television hare in graphics and visuals for a nation in the Eastern Bloc.
+With apologies to one of Aesop's Fables, during the Cold War period, Magyar Televízió (MTV) was an unusually fast-paced television hare in graphics and visuals for a nation in the Eastern Bloc.

-Meanwhile, with apologies to Cinderella, Hungarian television was a beautiful communist princess.
+Meanwhile, with apologies to Cinderella, MTV was an unusually beautiful communist princess.

-Likewise, with apologies to Cinderella, private TV channels served as glass slippers allowing Icelandic princesses wearing the ball gown to marry the charming Western European/Hungarian TV princes.
+Likewise, with apologies to Cinderella, this private TV sector was a glass slipper that allowed Icelandic princesses wearing the ball gown to marry the charming Western European/Hungarian TV princes.

 Furthermore, the 1990's, with apologies to one of Aesop's Fables, also forced the slow-paced television tortoise in Iceland to catch up with (and win over) the fast-paced Western TV hare.

-Until the 1990's era, television in both Greece and Turkey often operated with few resources until the 1990's.
+Until the 1990's era, television in both Greece and Turkey had a basic and archaic on-air look until the 1990's.

 By the 1990's, Greek/Turkish television had similar high production values to Western ones.